manticorevault/blockchain_governance_system/README.md

   </a>
 </p>

-> A blockchain-based management system.
+> MGMTLinks is a blockchain-based management system.
 Manage your project's requests, your contributors' vote counts and more!
+Build in a decentralized way, on top of the Ethereum blockchain, this application allows teams and organizations to better manage their project's governance.

 ## Technologies
 - ![Solidity](https://img.shields.io/badge/smart%20contract-solidity-blue?style=for-the-badge&logo=Ethereum)